gulyaasferenc/secret-store/README.md

 > docker-compose up --build
 > ```
 > After this process finished you should be able to reach the frontend from your browser on the `localhost:8080` url
+> Because it is not a code for production, I also pushed the .env file for the easier start.
 ---
 ### Start the backend tests
 > There is a script in the root directory called `startBackendTest.js`